jbearce/new-site/CONTRIBUTING.md

 ## Releasing a Package

 **IMPORTANT NOTE:** Only a trained developer should create a build package.
 If you have not been so trained, **speak with a senior developer to go over this process!**

+## CSS Structure

+This project uses a custom CSS architecture designed to be modular and flexible.
+It can be a little daunting trying to understand it at first, but with this guide, you should get the hang of it in no time.

+Opening up `./src/assets/styles`, you'll see 3 files and 6 folders.
+Their purposes are:

+- **base** &ndash; Extremely *generic* styles that apply across the entire site.
+These are used for various generic elements, like titles, inputs, text paragraphs, etc. This is essentially the highest level CSS, that's shared across any number of elements.
+- **helpers** &ndash; Extremely *specific* styles that apply across the entire site.
+These include functions, helper classes, mixins, and variables, each of which is described in more detail below.
+  - *Functions* are typically used to convert one value to another.
+By default, there are two functions set up:
+    - `strip-unit`, as it's name implies, will remove units like `px`, `em`, `rem`, `%`, etc from a given number.
+It's used in the format `strip-unit(65px)`.
+This function will almost never need to be used; it's mostly there for the `remify` function.
+    - `remify` converts a number given in pixels in to it's equivalent value in either `em` or `rem` units.
+It's format is `remify($top $right $bottom $left, $font-size, $unit)`. **This should be used in place of `px` units wherever possible.** This function can take some getting used to, but if you're [familiar with `em` and `rem` units](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984), it should be relatively clear.
+If you omit the `$font-size` variable, units will be in `rem`, otherwise they'll be in `em`.
+You can override this functionality by specifying `"rem"` as the third variable.
+The calculation takes the values from the first parameter (`$top $right $bottom $left`) and divides them by the second (`$font-size`, `16` by default).
+This is best shown through an example:

+          .example {
+              border-width: remify(5, 20, "rem"); /* compiles to 0.25rem */
+              font-size: remify(15); /* compiles to 1rem */
+              margin: remify(15 30, 15); /* compiles to 1em 2em; */
+              padding: remify(10 20); /* compiles to 0.5rem 1rem */
+          }

+  - *Helpers* are the most specific classes in the entire project.
+They cannot be overridden, and as such, should be used very sparingly.
+Helpers are always prefixed with an underscore (i.e. `_helper`).
+They're almost always a single rule, suffixed with `!important`.
+An example would be:

+        .\_bold {
+            font-weight: 700 !important;
+        }

+      Helpers also include some of the most useful classes in the entire project: visibility classes.
+These are `_mobile`, `_tablet`, and `_desktop`.
+As their names imply, they make things visible on mobile devices, tablets, or desktops respectively.
+You can mix and match them in any combination to get elements to show and hide at different screen widths.

+  - *Mixins* are tools that are reused throughout the site.
+They're fairly similar to functions, except that they can contain things besides a simple value.
+Most mixins included with this project don't get used, but you may see the use of `@icon` or `@placeholder`.
+I recommend taking a look at the source code for those mixins to understand how they're used.
+In a few works, `@placeholder` is used to style placeholders on inputs, and `@icon` is used to insert a FontAwesome icon.

+  - *Varaibles* are global tools that contain a value to be reused throughout the site.
+These should be named extremely generically, for maintainability.
+For example, if you needed to set up a variable that represents the color red, you would  set up something like `$accent: #FF0000;`.
+You *would not* set up `$red: #FF0000;`.
+The reason being that if we need to change the accent color from red to blue in the future, the variable name would become confusing.
+Yes, you could simply find-and-replace `$red` for `$blue`, but then what was the point of using the variable in the first place?
+If you really need to mark what color a variable represents, do it in a comment next to the value.
+For example, `$accent: #FF0000; // red`.
+- **module** &ndash; Fairly *generic* blocks of styles that can be reused across the entire site.
+These include things like `.widget`, `.logo`, `.menu-list`, `.search-form`, etc. They represent hunks of HTML that can be taken from one spot on a site and placed in another, without change.
+Modules often contain minor modifications to the basic elements found in the `base` folder, typically with names like `.widget_title`, `.search-form_input`, `.menu-list_link`, etc. In the HTML, these would be represented as `<h4 class='widget_title title'> ... </h4>`, `<a class='menu-list_link link' href='#'> ... </a>`, etc. *Most styles reside in modules.*
+- **layout** &ndash; Fairly *specific* blocks of styles that represent different layout areas on a page.
+These include things like `.header-block`, `.hero-block`, `.content-block`, and `.footer-block`.
+The top level class for a layout will always be suffixed with `-block`.
+Layouts often contain minor modifications to the modules found in the `module` folder, typically with names like `.header_logo`, `.content_search-form`, `.navigation_menu-list`, etc. In HTML, these would be represented as `<a class='header_logo logo' href='#'> ... </a>`, `<form class='content_search-form search-form'> ... </form>`, `<ul class='navigation_menu-list menu-list'>`, etc.
+- **vendor** &ndash; Styles that are pulled directly from third party libraries. **Vendor styles should never be directly edited.** Instead, find their related module, which the vendor styles are imported in (typically with the same folder name name), and add in override styles there.
+This is to ensure updatability.
+- **views** &ndash; Simply imports all helpers, layout, and module styles to their appropriate viewports.
+For example, `layout/content/_content_s.scss` would be imported in `views/_screen_s.scss`.
+- **critical.scss** &ndash; Imports all **base** styles, along with all files required to render the above-the-folder content.
+- **legacy.scss** &ndash; Imports all views, without media queries, in order to render the desktop site in older browsers.
+- **modern.scss** &ndash; Imports all views, in their related media queries, in order to render the site in all viewports.